Jarif-Rahman/cp-sublime-build-system/README.md

 # cp-sublime-build-system
-A sublime build system for compatitive programmers.
+A sublime build system for competitive programmers.

 ## How to use
 - Open `cp-build`